trustline-inc/probity/README.md

 The system admin (AKA "governance address") is able to issue fiat tokens for lending in Probity when using `VaultEngineIssuer`.

+Currently, you have to replace the address of `beneficiary` in the issuance script.

 ```
 yarn run issuance <network>
 ```